-I do clay-work in a cabin in our garden and paint in my attic studio.
+I make pottery in a cabin in our garden and paint in my attic studio.
 I offer personal tuition by arrangement, both in clay work, (particularly thrown but also slab pots), and individual or small group painting and drawing sessions.

 B.Ed Hons Roehampton Institute - at college I studied ceramics with Harry Stringer and David Leach, who taught me the science of glaze-making and inspired me to use organic material rather than chemicals.